peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### toString
     public java.lang.String toString()
-Returns this CBOR object in string form.
-The format is intended to be human-readable, not machine-readable, the format is not intended to be parsed, and the format may change at any time.
-The returned string is not necessarily in JavaScript object Notation (JSON); to convert CBOR objects to JSON strings, use the
+Returns this CBOR object in a text form intended to be read by humans.
+The value returned by this method is not intended to be parsed by computer programs, and the exact text of the value may change at any time between versions of this library. <p>The returned string is not necessarily in JavaScript object Notation (JSON); to convert CBOR objects to JSON strings, use the
  <b>PeterO.Cbor.CBORObject.ToJSONString(PeterO.Cbor.JSONOptions)</b>
- method instead.
+ method instead.</p>

 **Overrides:**